14 Strategies to Protect Yourself From Fraud

 The Bottom Line on Preventing Financial Fraud

-If you’re still concerned about how to prevent financial fraud, one of the best things you can do is keep a close eye on all your financial activity.
+If you still have concerns about how to prevent fraud, one of the best things you can do is keep a close eye on all your financial activity.

-Banking with a trusted credit union that serves your community is a great way to stay safe in the fast-moving world of scamming and financial fraud.
+Banking with a trusted credit union is a great way to stay safe in the fast-moving world of scamming and financial fraud.